Updated Sept. 16, 2020

 Should I wear a homemade mask or face covering if I have to go out?

-Public health agencies are currently recommending the use of homemade masks or face coverings as an additional protective measure when in public and physical distancing is not always possible.
+Public health agencies recommend the use of non-medical or homemade masks or face coverings as an additional protective measure when in public and physical distancing is not always possible.
 Wearing a face covering does not replace other health measures in place.
+Non-medical masks are required on the Mount Allison campus.

 Please see the Public Health Agency of Canada’s page for specific information around types of masks, materials, use and maintenance: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/about-non-medical-masks-face-coverings.html